mckennapsean/dissertation/content/02-background.md

 classroom setting.
 Existing process models for visualization could be improved to more clearly outline the desired, achievable visualization artifacts.
 Furthermore, the actionability of such models has not been studied or explored.
-For example, actionable guidance might provide a more step-by-step walk through [@Roberts2015] for the design process, and illustrative examples of the design process can further add to the actionability of a model.
+For example, actionable guidance might provide a more step-by-step walk-through [@Roberts2015] for the design process, and illustrative examples of the design process can further add to the actionability of a model.